-Total Member-Consumers: 5,589 Employees: 21 full time 1 part time Miles of Line: 972 overhead Miles of Line: 495 underground Total Plant Investment: \$51,232,254 Annual Meeting: October Board Meetings: first Wednesday of the month Counties served: Roseau, Lake of the Woods, Koochiching, Saint Louis Wholesale Power Source: Minnkota Power Cooperative Date System Organized: 1940 Date Energized: 1940 Monthly Newsletter: Enlightener
+Total Member-Consumers: 5,603 Employees: 20 full time 1 part time Miles of Line: 970 overhead Miles of Line: 500 underground Total Plant Investment: \$52,966,020 Annual Meeting: October Board Meetings: first Wednesday of the month Counties served: Roseau, Lake of the Woods, Koochiching, St. Louis Wholesale Power Source: Minnkota Power Cooperative Date System Organized: 1940 Date Energized: 1940 Monthly Newsletter: Enlightener

-Would YOU like \$1,000 To Help with Post-Secondary Education??? (or Qualify for One of Eight \$100 Cash Prizes)
+Would YOU like up to \$1,000 to help with post-secondary education??? (or qualify for one of eight \$100 cash prizes!)

-This year North Star Electric Cooperative will award five scholarships (One \$1,000 and four \$500s) plus eight \$50 cash random drawing prizes.
+This year North Star Electric Cooperative will award five scholarships (One \$1,000 and four \$500) plus eight \$100 cash random drawing prizes.
 Students must be high school seniors and have parents or guardians who are active members of North Star Electric Cooperative.
-This means that most students who attend the following schools would be eligible:
+Students who attend the following schools could be eligible:

-- Warroad High School (and live east of the City of Warroad) - Lake of the Woods High School (and do not live in the City of Baudette) - International Falls High School (and do not live in the cities of Int'l Falls or Ranier) - Indus High School - Littlefork-Big Falls High School - North Wood High School (Ash Lake area and north) - Northome High School (Big Falls area)
+- Warroad High School (and live east of the City of Warroad) - Lake of the Woods High School (and do not live in the City of Baudette) - International Falls High School (and do not live in the cities of International Falls or Ranier) - Littlefork-Big Falls High School - Northome High School (Big Falls area)